-In June 2011, further earthquakes interrupted price collection in Christchurch.
-About half the prices used to calculate the June 2011 FPI had been collected before the 13 June earthquakes, and price collection was put on hold for the remainder of the week.
-Collection was completed on 20 and 21 June, two working days later than other regions where we collect prices for the FPI.
+Following the Christchurch earthquake on 22 February 2011 price movements for the rest of New Zealand were used to calculate price movements in Christchurch for the March FPI.
+In June 2011, about half the prices used to calculate the June 2011 FPI had been collected before the 13 June earthquakes, collection was completed on 20 and 21 June, two working days later than other regions where we collect prices for the FPI.